Reduction Free Normalisation for a proof irrelevant type of propositions: What is a model of type theory

-M. Hofmann \cite{MH} shows how to refine a presheaf model over an arbitrary small category to a model of type theory.
-It models universes, and if we use Aczel's encoding of dependent products, we also get a model where the lowest universe $\GV_0$ is interpreted by the presheaf of sieves.
-Using Aczel's non standard encoding \cite{Aczel} of dependent products mentionned above, we see that $\GV_0$ is closed by dependent products of families valued in $\GV_0$.
-We write $\GV_0,~\GV_1,~\dots$ the universes corresponding to $\VV_0,~\VV_1,~\dots$
+M. Hofmann \cite{Hofmann95} shows how to refine a presheaf model over an arbitrary small category to a model of type theory.
+It models universes, and if we use Aczel's encoding of dependent products, we also get a model where the lowest universe $\GU_0$ is interpreted by the presheaf of sieves.
+Using Aczel's non-standard encoding \cite{aczel:relate} of dependent products mentioned above, we see that $\GU_0$ is closed by dependent products of families valued in $\GU_0$.
+We write $\GU_0,~\GU_1,~\dots$ for the universes corresponding to $\VV_0,~\VV_1,~\dots$

-From now on, we will work with the \EMP{initial} or \EMP{term} model $M_0$.
-This is the model where elements are syntactical expressions \EMP{modulo} equations/conversion rules.
-One important result which follows from the ``normalisation model'' we present in the next section, is that equality is \EMP{decidable} for the initial model, and that \EMP{constructors are injective}; this means in particular that we cannot have an equality of the form $\UU_0 = \Pi~A~B$ and that $\Pi~A_0~B_0 = \Pi~A_1~B_1$ in $\Type(\Gamma)$ implies $A_0 = A_1$ in $\Type(\Gamma)$ and $B_0 = B_1$ in $\Type(\Gamma.A_0)$.
+We will work in the last section with the \emph{initial} or \emph{term} model $M_0$ (see Appendix).
+This is the model where elements are syntactical expressions \emph{modulo} equations/conversion rules.
+One important result which follows from the ``normalization model'' we present in the next section, is that equality is \emph{decidable} for the initial model, and that \emph{constructors are injective}; this means in particular that we cannot have an equality of the form $\UU_0 = \Pi~A~B$ and that $\Pi~A_0~B_0 = \Pi~A_1~B_1$ in $\Type(\Gamma)$ implies $A_0 = A_1$ in $\Type(\Gamma)$ and $B_0 = B_1$ in $\Type(\Gamma.A_0)$.
+This injectivity property may not hold in general for an arbitrary model; for instance in the set model, we have $\emptyset^A = \emptyset$ for any non empty set $A$.